REST API Intro

 To get started with Quinyx REST API, there are a few things you will need to know.

-The framework used for authorisations to the REST API´s is Oauth2.
+The framework used for authorizations to the REST API's is Oauth2.
 More detailed information can be found here https://oauth.net/2/ .

 The basic flow for authentication is that a user is given a:

-- uuid - this is an identifier to be used in communication with Quinyx if needed
+• uuid - this is an identifier for the set of credentials.
+This is to be used in communication with Quinyx support if needed.

-- Link to be able to generate a bearer token to be used for authorisations towards the REST API
+• Link to be able to generate a bearer token to be used for authorizations toward the REST API

-Different client id/ client secrets is required for our different environments
+Different client id/ client secrets are required for our different environments

 Example

-To obtain a bearer token a POST call is done towards https://api.quinyx.com/v2/oauth/token with the following configuration
+To obtain a bearer token a POST call is done to https://api.quinyx.com/v2/oauth/token with the following configuration

 Parameter settings (Params):